CosmiQ/apls/README.md

 Code Overview

 This code evaluates the Average Path Length Similarity (APLS) metric to measure the difference between ground truth and proposal graphs.
 The metric sums the differences in optimal path lengths between all nodes in the ground truth graph G and the proposal graph G’.
-See https://medium.com/the-downlinq/spacenet-road-detection-and-routing-challenge-part-i-d4f59d55bfce for further details.
+For further details, see [here](https://medium.com/the-downlinq/spacenet-road-detection-and-routing-challenge-part-i-d4f59d55bfce) and [here](https://medium.com/the-downlinq/spacenet-road-detection-and-routing-challenge-part-ii-apls-implementation-92acd86f4094).

 ==================